RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/string-types.md

 To satisfy (2), we will be introducing a new BIF called STRINGTYPE. ``STRINGTYPE(string)`` will return different values depending on the type of the string; these values will be specified later.

-## Scalars and grapheme clusters: CODEPOINTS and TEXT
+## Scalars and grapheme clusters: CODEPOINTS, GRAPHEMES and TEXT

 Unicode strings will extend the built-in functions of Classic Rexx to take advantage of the Unicode world.
 Unicode characters will no longer be limited to one byte; indeed, the very same definition of "character" will be under discussion.